exasol/python-toolbox/doc/github_actions/security_issues.rst

 github-token
 ++++++++++++
-The temporary github token of the workflow needs to be passed into the action (:code:`${{ secrets.GITHUB_TOKEN }}`), in order to enable the action to query and created github issue.
+The temporary GitHub token of the workflow needs to be passed into the action (:code:`${{ secrets.GITHUB_TOKEN }}`), in order to enable the action to query and created GitHub issues.

 Todo's